SFC0de/Python/README.txt

+This is an old repo!
+Please see the new one.
 # This is a collection of my mini projects done with Python and machine learning!

 # Feel free to browse around. (: